StrutFit/AndroidSDK/README.md

 	**Write External Storage:** To allow the web-app to store variables locally
 	**Read External Stoarge:** Allows the app to access camera roll for uploading photos
 	**Camera & Audio:** For the in-app camera view to allow users to take photos.
-			Although we dont actually record audio we still need the permission.
+			Although we don't actually record audio we still need the permission.
 ```ruby
 	<uses-permission android:name="android.permission.INTERNET"/>
 	<uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE" />